fmacrae/Roland_Robot/README.md

 ./install.sh
 ```

 Now a stream of images from the camera should be constantly updating the file at /dev/shm/mjpeg.
 Nginx will serve up the image directly if you request localhost/cam.jpg.
+Be aware that SD cards only have a limited write capacity so if you leave this running 24 7 then over a few months you will burn out a consumer level card.
+Make sure you clone your card at least every other month as it will either lock in read only state or start to have write errors.
+It is a good practice to get into.
+Either plug the Pi into a monitor and use the SD Card clone function or put the sd card into your main machine and use disks to take an image of it.
+Another warning, use the same SD Card type as there is a minor variation in total size between the 16Gb manufacturers.

 #### tensorflow